-One is the scope these assessments offer for bifurcation, by which the tribunalcan determine damages in a separate stage of proceedings that are only initiated after there has been a determination as to liability.
-Such bifurcation avoids the risk of wasting costs on extensive discovery and elaborate expert accounting evidence directed to quantum; if there is no liability this exercise can be avoided.
-Although in litigation this can result in a delayed recovery in the event that an initial finding of no liability is reversed on appeal, as most arbitration clauses or submission agreements do not provide for an appeal route, this should not be an issue.
+One is the scope these assessments offer for bifurcation, by which a tribunal can determine damages in a separate stage of proceedings that are only initiated after there has been a determination as to liability.
+A bifurcation avoids the risk of wasting costs on extensive discovery and elaborate expert accounting evidence directed to quantum; if there is no liability, this exercise can be avoided.
+Although in litigation this can result in a delayed recovery should an initial finding of no liability be reversed on appeal, as most arbitration clauses or submission agreements do not provide for an appeal route, this should not be an issue.

-A related procedural issue can arise where the applicable law, as discussed below, permits the right holder to choose between an assessment of the damage that it has suffered as a result of the infringement and the benefit that the defendant has secured as a result of it.
+A related procedural issue can arise when the applicable law, as discussed below, permits the right holder to choose between an assessment of the damage that it has suffered as a result of the infringement and the benefit that the defendant has secured as a result of it.
 Both involve some measure of discovery on the part of the infringer, but whereas the former also involves discovery on the part of the rights holder, the latter does not.
-Accordingly, the courts in some jurisdictions require that the rights holder elect which approach it wants to adopt once liability has been established; however, because the rights holder will have insufficient information on which to base such election, a court can order a limited amount of financial discovery before it does so to enable it to make a more informed choice.
+Accordingly, the courts in some jurisdictions require that the rights holder elect which approach it wants to adopt once liability has been established; however, because the rights holder will have insufficient information on which to base that election, courts in some jurisdictions can order a limited amount of financial discovery before the rights holder does so to enable it to make a more informed choice.

 The TRIPS Agreement

-An internationally recognised set of minimum standards in intellectual property, applying to most countries of the world, is provided by the TRIPS Agreement of 1994, Article 45 of which addresses the issue of damages:
+An internationally recognised set of minimum standards in intellectual property, applying to most countries of the world, is provided by the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS) of 1994, Article 45 of which addresses the issue of damages:

 Article 45 – Damages

-Thus, TRIPS requires that compensatory damages be available under the applicable laws of Member States and envisages that these are to be the primary financial remedy, but that innocence on the part of the infringer is a permitted defence to such an award, although in practice few legal systems show much sympathy to innocent infringers.
+Thus, TRIPS requires that compensatory damages be available under the applicable laws of member nations of the World Trade Organization, and envisages that these are to be the primary financial remedy, but that innocence on the part of the infringer is a permitted defence to such an award, although in practice few legal systems show much sympathy to innocent infringers.

-It also envisages that as an alternative to compensatory damages, the courts may order the recovery of the infringer’s profits or payment of pre-established damages, even where there is innocent infringement.
-One assumes that these two approaches are intended, where they are both available, to be alternatives in any one case.
-However, TRIPS does not mandate either of them, and just as the remedy of an ‘account of profits’, as it is referred to in English law, is not available in all countries,neither is that of the award of pre-established damages, such as ‘statutory’ damages, a form of financial relief that is sometimes encountered with copyright infringement.
+It also envisages that as an alternative to compensatory damages, the courts may order the recovery of the infringer’s profits or payment of pre-established damages, even when there is innocent infringement.
+One assumes that these two approaches are intended, when they are both available, to be alternatives in any one case.
+However, TRIPS does not mandate either of them, and just as the remedy of an ‘account of profits’, as it is referred to in English law, is not available in all countries, neither is the award of pre-established damages, such as ‘statutory’ damages, a form of financial relief that is sometimes encountered with copyright infringement.

 European approaches to assessing damages

-Although national jurisdictions in Europe have widely differing approaches to, and traditions of, assessing monetary compensation for intellectual property infringement,a basis for harmonisation now exists and is starting to emerge within the EU by virtue of Article 13 of Directive 2004/48/EC on the enforcement of intellectual property rights, and the interpretations now starting to be placed on this, by national courts in Europe and the Court of Justice of the EU.
+Although national jurisdictions in Europe have widely differing approaches to, and traditions of, assessing monetary compensation for intellectual property infringement, a basis for harmonisation now exists and is starting to emerge within the European Union by virtue of Article 13 of Directive 2004/48/EC on the enforcement of intellectual property rights, and the interpretations now starting to be placed on this, by national courts in Europe and the Court of Justice of the European Union.
 Article 13 provides:

 When the judicial authorities set the damages:

-This provision, representing as it does a legislative compromise, and couched as much of it is in permissive, rather than prescriptive, terminology cannot be said to be entirely clear as to the relationship between these various bases of assessment.
-In particular, as discussed below, presenting ‘unfair profits made by the infringer’ as a type of damage suffered by the rights holder is a potential source of confusion as to whether such ‘unfair profits’ should be calculated wholly without reference to the actual damage so suffered.
+This provision, representing a legislative compromise and couched largely in permissive, rather than prescriptive, terminology, cannot be said to be entirely clear as to the relationship between these various bases of assessment.
+In particular, as discussed below, presenting ‘unfair profits made by the infringer’ as a type of damage suffered by the rights holder is a potential source of confusion as to whether the ‘unfair profits’ should be calculated wholly without reference to the actual damage so suffered.
 Unfortunately, the corresponding Recital 26 does little to assist except to make it clear, as it does in its final sentence, that the Article provides no mandate for damages (in the general sense), however assessed, to be punitive: